The history of the Voynich MS is described in three parts, on three pages:

 The source of the acquisition by Rudolf is Dr. Raphael Mnišovský, once teacher to the young Ferdinand III, who later also was emperor of the holy roman empire.
 Mnišovský died in 1644, so this piece of information was more than 20 years old when Marci wrote his letter to Kircher.
 Furthermore, Mnišovský was referring back to events that took place at least 55 years before Marci's letter, possibly even significantly longer.
 There are, however, reasons to believe that both men would remember the essential details correctly.
 Mnišovský was long interested in the manuscripts of Rudolf (14) and the Voynich MS was something that deeply interested Marci since many decades.
 Still, it is certainly possible that the amount of 600 ducats is not based on fact, but possibly an exaggeration to interest Kircher (15).

 The first positively identified owner of the Voynich MS is Jacobus Hor?ický de Tepenec.
 He was born in a poor family, raised by the Jesuits and eventually became a successful and wealthy chemist, and a pharmacist at Rudolf's court (16).
 According to tradition, in 1608 he cured Rudolf from a grave disease and in return received the noble title 'de Tepenec'.
 This is the version of his name that was written on the Voynich MS, so it must have been written after 1608.
-In recent years, several books and manuscripts have been found bearing a similar ownership inscription.
-They are all accompanied by a number, and this may also be observed beneauth his signature on folio 1r of the Voynich MS. A catalogue of his books must have been made at some point in time, but it has not yet been found.
+In recent years, several books and manuscripts have been found bearing a similar ownership inscription (for which see a dedicated page).
+They are all accompanied by a number, and this may also be observed beneauth his signature on folio 1r of the Voynich MS. A catalogue of his books would have been made at some point in time, but this has not yet been found.